 BHS financed the development and construction of its new shelter building through the New Market Tax Credit (NMTC) program.
 PNC New Markets Investment Partners, LLC contributed \$4,442,100 in Federal NMTC equity to BH Services Investment Fund, LLC (the Fund), an unaffiliated Delaware limited liability company.
 In conjunction with this equity investment, BHS made a loan totaling \$12,557,900 to the Fund.
-In turn, the Fund made three Qualifying Equity Investments (QEIs) in PNC CDE 121, LLC (sub-CDE 1), a Delaware limited liability company and community development entity (sub-CDE), Citywide Cincinnati Development Fund 38, LLC (sub-CDE 2), an Ohio limited liability company and sub-CDE, and New Markets Investment 135, LLC (sub-CDE 3), a Delaware limited liability company and sub-CDE.
-Sub-CDE 1, sub-CDE 2, and sub-CDE 3 made loans to the Holding Company for \$4,000,000, \$7,640,000, and \$4,800,000, respectively, which were used to finance the development and construction of its building project.
+In turn, the Fund made three Qualifying Equity Investments (QEIs) in PNC CDE 121, LLC (sub-CDE 1), a Delaware limited liability company and community development entity (sub-CDE), Citywide Cincinnati Development Fund 38, LLC (sub-CDE 2), an Ohio limited liability company and sub-CDE, and New Markets Investment 135, LLC (sub-CDE 3), a Delaware limited liability company for \$4,000,000, \$7,640,000, and \$4,800,000, respectively, which were used to finance the development and construction of its building project.